The Bankruptcy Sage

 Are you struggling to make ends meet?
 Maybe you’re drowning in debt.
 Tired of dodging calls from creditors?
 Do you wonder if bankruptcy is a good idea?
 Would you like a fresh start?
 If you answered yes to any of these questions, you’ve come to the right place.

 For most people, a chapter 7 bankruptcy wipes out their existing debts and allows them to start over.
-Chapter 13 helps you keep your assets while paying a portion of what you owe to creditors.
+Chapter 13 helps you keep your assets while paying a portion of what you owe to creditors, including any past-due mortgage payments.
 That’s a very simplistic overview, but if you keep reading, you’ll learn a lot about the process of bankruptcy so you can decide if it’s the right move for you.
-And if you still have questions, or you want some sound advice, you can fill out the contact form and receive a free half-hour phone consultation.
+And if you still have questions, or you want some sound advice, email me at martha@bankruptcy sage.com, and we can set up a free half-hour phone consultation.

 There are a lot of resources available on this website and other places on the internet.
 The first place you should look is the website for the U.S. Bankruptcy Court (https://www.uscourts.gov/services-forms/bankruptcy).
-Much of the available information explains (or attempts to explain) the bankruptcy process and tell you how to file a petition, with or without an attorney.
-But it’s a complicated process and it’s easy to get confused or overwhelmed.
+Once you’ve done some research, you’ll understand that bankruptcy is a complicated process.
+Attempting to prepare your own bankruptcy petition and schedules can be overwhelming.
+Or maybe you think you’re up to the challenge.

 As a California attorney with over forty years of experience helping clients with bankruptcy cases, I have a deep understanding of the complex laws and regulations that govern the bankruptcy process.
 I have helped hundreds of individuals and businesses successfully file for bankruptcy and get the relief they need to move forward with their lives and businesses.